15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Read more about Seixal beach in our complete guide

-How to get to Seixal beach
+How to get to Seixal Beach

 Cristo Rei statue